-ORDER (L. ordo), "The arrangement of a multiplicity of things, similar and dissimilar, so that each
+ORDER (L. ordo), "The arrangement of a multiplicity of things, similar and dissimilar, so that each has its proper place" (St. Augustine); right or proper arrangement or disposition; due proportion.

 ORDER (in art), the essence of beauty (see congruity); the regular disposition and methodical arrangement of factors; regularity, propriety, due proportion, system.
 Ant: chaos, confusion, distortion, ugliness, incongruity.